 Johnny's Winter Growing Guide

-Quick Hoops ™ made of bent steel conduit or EMT (electrical metal tubing) are positioned over crops to be overwintered.
-We developed the Quick Hoops™ Low Tunnel Benders specifically for creating hoops that support heavy winter snow loads.
-We have found that hoops made of other materials, such as wire or PVC, fall short in this regard.
+We developed the Quick Hoops™ Low Tunnel Benders specifically for creating hoops from bent steel conduit (aka electric metallic tube, or EMT).
+We have found that hoops made of EMT are strong enough to support heavy winter snow loads, whereas other materials, such as wire or PVC, fall short in this regard.

-The hoops are covered initially with row cover (Agribon-19 or heavier) to extend the crop into the fall.
-These coverings protect the crop from frost, but allow them to respire and self-ventilate as temperatures fluctuate throughout the day.
+When frost is predicted, the hoops are covered with row cover (Agribon+ AG-19 or heavier) to extend the crop into the fall.
+These porous "blankets" protect the crop from frost while allowing them to respire and self-ventilate as temperatures fluctuate throughout the day.

 - Intro to Winter Growing